Water Use and Watershed

 Stormwater Mitigation

-In a collaborative effort between the Office of Sustainability and Office of Facilities Management, we have built our first bioswale here on campus outside of Wharton Hall, and we plan on constructing three rain gardens this summer with Soul Camp volunteers!
+In a collaborative effort between the Office of Sustainability and Office of Facilities Management, we have built our first bioswale here on campus outside of Wharton Hall in 2016 and since then we have created numerous raingardens and bioswales on campus that slow down, filter, and direct stormwater to nearby drains.
 These projects, part of our Living Lab, show how stormwater runoff can be managed sustainably.
-In addition, these native plantings will become habitats for pollinators!
+These stormwater mitigation landscaping projects are among our campus's Green Infrastructure.
+To learn more about our Green Instrastructure projects on campus please visit our Green Infrastructure webpage.
+In addition, to managing water all rain gardens and bioswales are planted with native plantings to act as habitats for pollinators!